 Native advertising can be a powerful tool and will no doubt continue to grow and flex to meet the demands of advertisers and consumers alike.
 It has opened up exciting new opportunities to advertisers and publishers beyond what advertorials and display adverts can offer.

 Remember, though, when creating a native campaign, the consumer should always be able to distinguish between what is paid advertising and what is editorial content.
-Unclear labelling or failure to disclose what is clearly an advert can really annoy your consumers if they feel tricked into digesting your promoted content.
+Unclear labeling or failure to disclose what is clearly an advert can really annoy your consumers if they feel tricked into digesting your promoted content.
 Be honest with them and they will thank you for it.

 To quote Eric Goeres, director of innovation at Time magazine, “Don’t trick them.
 Don’t piss them off.”